KwassiSenam/machine_learning_exercises/README.md

 * Machine Learning: scikit-learn, PyTorch

 # Contents
-This repository gather some of Machine Learning practical sessions I attended during my studies at the University of Technology of Belfort-Montbéliard.
+This repository gathers some of Machine Learning practical sessions I attended during my studies at the University of Technology of Belfort-Montbéliard.